-Extending the work of North Farm Teacher Institutes (NFTI), which provide teachers with curriculum, technical and fiscal support on agricultural and food science concepts, the proposed project would support land-based, sustainable agriculture learning for educators and student-farmers impacted through NFTI by connecting them to partnering farms implementing sustainable agriculture practices.
-Working with a team of mentors, student-farmers will develop a supervised, Sustainable Agricultural Experience (SAE) project to be deployed on-farm, which includes planning, implementation and outreach experiences.
-Owners and operators from the on-farm, land- based learning centers have chosen to be involved in this program because they recognize the need to train the next generation of farmers, and for the potential benefit to make on-farm improvements to maximize sustainability and profitability.
+Extending the work of North Farm Teacher Institutes (NFTI), which provide teachers with curriculum, technical and fiscal support on agricultural and food science concepts, the project supported land-based, sustainable agriculture learning for educators and student-farmers impacted through NFTI by connecting them to partnering farms implementing sustainable agriculture practices.
+Working with a team of mentors, student-farmers developed a supervised, Sustainable Agricultural Experience (SAE) project to be deployed on-farm, which included planning, implementation and outreach experiences.
+Owners and operators from the on-farm, land- based learning centers chose to be involved in this program because they recognize the need to train the next generation of farmers, and for the potential benefit to make on-farm improvements to maximize sustainability and profitability.
 These non-formal educational experiences will promote student-farmer growth and prepare them for careers in agriculture, while making on-farm investments to enhance sustainability – whether it be in increased cover crop usage, diversification of enterprises, or improved ecosystem services.